Singapore's smart city strategy: can the construction industry keep up?

 Constrained for space and with limited resources, the government is calling on engineers to tackle some of the island’s most pressing challenges, such as the goal of becoming self-sufficient in water production, creating more efficient transport routes through multiple tier vertical transport corridors or building giant underground substations to service the power networks.

-The Singapore government is ahead of many other countries in its construction strategy.
+The Singapore government is ahead of many other countries in its construction strategy and smart city initiatives.

 It has been mandating that submissions for regulatory planning approval must be filed via 3D building information modelling (BIM) since 2015.
 Quite rightly, the government sees BIM as the flagship technology that underpins its status as a leading smart nation.

 Government planes have also been flying across Singapore with laser scanners, creating a 3D digital model of the entire island, enabling digital master planning that is integrated with BIM.

 A growing number of multinationals are using Singapore as a springboard into the region.